BTC has been inching on the higher side against the GBP as investors turn their eyes to the effects of Brexit on cryptocurrencies prices.

-However, it is important to note that the correlation between Brexit and BTC prices movements was to one-to-one because the search demand for BTC was especially massive in the later months of 2017 while the search for Brexit increased in the early days of 2019.
-This was the time when all the details regarding the departure of the UK from the EU were supposed to be finalised.
+However, it is essential to note that the correlation between Brexit and BTC prices movements was to one-to-one.
+Because the search demand for BTC was especially massive in the later months of 2017 while the search for Brexit increased in the early days of 2019, this was the time when all the details regarding the exit of UK from the EU were supposed to get completed.

-This is a clear indication that a good number of investors were looking at the conversion rates to exchange Bitcoins to pounds to have a better understanding of Bitcoin to pounds trading because there were instances of uncertainty surrounding the exit of the UK from the EU.
+A clear indication that a good number of investors were looking at the conversion exchange rates for Bitcoins to pounds to have a better understanding of Bitcoin to British pounds Sterling trading because there were instances of uncertainty surrounding the exit of the UK from the EU.

 Growing correlation with BTC on Bitcoin to pounds trading

-Even with the gains, BTC made in the GBP markets, they coincided with the losses experienced by the GBP against other currencies with most of them witnessed around October 11 and 12.
+Even with the gains, BTC made in the Great Britain markets; they coincided with the losses experienced by the GBP against other currencies with most of them witnessed around October 11 and 12.

 That is why to would be least likely for mainstream investors to consider BTC as a hedging instrument during the Brexit uncertainty.
 The probability of BTC striking more gains in the future is looking better with noted market analysts and the EU forecasting the probable extension for the Brexit deal.

 Brexit impact on Bitcoin to pounds trading

 The UK’s vote to leave the EU will have far-reaching consequences that fiats may find challenging to bear.
 BTC, being the most prominent contender among fiats, will find a safe space for itself with such volatility.